 All these places are located in less than a 10km radius and you can visit them in a day (if quickly scanned).

-If, however, you have a couple of days to explore and are looking not looking tourist places near Kamakhya temple but a little far from it, I can suggest you visit Bodoland in Assam.
+If, however, you have a couple of days to explore and are looking for tourist places near Kamakhya temple but a little far from it, I can suggest you visit Bodoland in Assam.
 It is a new tourist destination in Assam in making that I happened to visit earlier in 2020 January.
 I certainly suggest you travel to Bodoland during your Assam holiday.

 Best Time To Visit

 Now, if your question of the best time to visit Kamakhya temple was in context what time of the day, then I would say ‘early morning’ of a weekday.
 During weekends, most people travel there, adding to the crowd.
-Also, most people visit during the day so if you will visit early morning, you can skip the crowd.
+Also, most people visit during the day so if you visit early morning, you can skip the crowd.

 Other Frequently Asked Questions